Blepharophimosis, ptosis, epicanthus inversus syndrome

-Blepharophimosis, ptosis, epicanthus inversus syndrome (BPES) is a rare disease characterized by the conditions it is named after: blepharophimosis, ptosis and epicanthus inversus.
+Blepharophimosis, ptosis, epicanthus inversus syndrome (BPES) is a rare medical anomaly characterized by the conditions it is named after: blepharophimosis, ptosis and epicanthus inversus.
 There are two types; type 1 is distinguished from type 2 by including the symptom of premature ovarian insufficiency (POI) in females, which causes menopausal symptoms and infertility in patients as young as 15 years old.

 Signs and symptoms

 The most prominent symptoms of BPES are horizontally narrow eyes (blepharophimosis), drooping eyelids (ptosis) and a fold of skin running from the side of the nose to the lower eyelid (epicanthus inversus).
 Other common symptoms include lack of an eyelid fold, an appearance of widely spaced eyes (telecanthus), low nose bridge and ear malformations (including cupping and incomplete development).
 Rare symptoms include microphthalmos (abnormally small eyes), tear ducts in the wrong location and a high-arched palate.
 Type 1 BPES is distinguished by including premature ovarian insufficiency (POI) in females, which causes menopausal symptoms and infertility in patients as young as 15 years old.